saora/glb-tsk/readme.md

  ## Running the tests
-   Open VS terminal and run the next command in order to install all dependencies:
+   Open VS terminal and run the next command in order to open cypress and execute the test:

    ### `npm run cy:test`

+Or Run the next command to execute all test cases in headless mode:

+ ### `npm run cy:runtest`